jundalisay/superb/content/en/research/smith/jurisprudence/part-5/chapter-2.md

 If a robber intended to kill you, it would be quite lawful for you to do all you could to prevent him.
 The injury is plain.

-In the same way, when one nation seems to be conspiring against another, though it may have done no real injury, it should be obliged to=
+In the same way, when one nation seems to be conspiring against another, though it may have done no real injury, it should be obliged to:
 - declare its intentions, and
 - give security when this demand would not subject it to inconveniences.